 Plank with a Toe Tap

-Shift your weight to your left foot, move your right leg out towards the right, and tap your toe to the floor about 6 inches from the starting position.
+Shift your weight to your left foot, move your right leg towards the right, and tap your toe to the floor about six inches from the starting position.
 Return your foot to its original spot.
 Move your left leg out to the left and tap your toe.
 Continue to alternate toe taps from side to side as you hold your core muscles tight.

 Sources